 When will Call the Midwife be back for the Christmas special and series 9?

 Filming on series nine and the 2019 Christmas special began on Monday 18th March 2019.
-As of 22nd May, filming for the Christmas episode is complete, and production on series series nine is now underway.
+Filming for the Christmas episode was complete by the end of May, and production on series nine is now underway.

-The drama will return for Christmas 2019, while series nine will almost certainly air in early 2020 on BBC1.
+The drama will return for Christmas 2019, while series nine will air in early 2020 on BBC1.

 What will happen in the Call the Midwife Christmas special?